sureshshaw/RESTFulAPITestFramework/README.md

 # RESTFulAPITestFramework
+POJO based design pattern.
+Create POJO for each post/delete/put request and also for response.
-Designed based on POM design pattern.
-Use of serialization, latest ExtentReports and TestNG
+Use of serialization, deserialisation.
+Latest ExtentReports and TestNG
+JSON schema validations